 Funding for Bridges will be allocated through a Request for Proposals (RFP) process.
 Minnesota Housing and DHS-BHD may follow one, both, or a combination of each of the following funding processes for a biennium.
-All current grantees and interested parties are encouraged to apply for Bridges funds.
-Housing Agencies with a current Bridges Grant Contract Agreement may be considered for funding based on the results of performance reviews, need, and utilization.
-New applications may be solicited, to reach underserved areas and to identify Housing Agencies that provide culturally competent services and have referral sources that reach Black, Indigenous and People of Color that are exiting institutions, other segregated settings, or that are on supervised release.
+All current Housing Agencies and interested parties are encouraged to apply for Bridges funds.
+Housing Agencies with a current Grant Contract Agreement may be considered for funding based on the results of performance reviews, need, and utilization.
+New applications may be solicited, to reach underserved areas and to identify Housing Agencies that provide culturally competent services and have referral sources that reach Black, Indigenous and people of color that are exiting Institutions, other Segregated Settings, or that are on Supervised Release.

-The scoring methodology is designed to incentivize grantees to be high performing agencies that strive to:
+The scoring methodology is designed to incentivize Housing Agencies to be high performing agencies that strive to:

-- Improve program design and procedures to efficiently serve the region identified in the contract - Develop staffing models and practices that create access for people with mental illness and diverse populations with high barriers to housing - Create collaborative behavioral health service system partnerships that promote the best possible service outcomes for program Participants

-• Track outcomes to show improved program practices
+- Improve program design and procedures to efficiently serve the region identified in the Grant Contract Agreement - Develop staffing models and practices that create access for People with Mental Illness and diverse populations with high barriers to housing - Create collaborative behavioral health service system partnerships that promote the best possible service outcomes for program Participants - Track outcomes to show improved program practices